 Section 4.5 Meetings/Training.
 Employees assigned by management to attend meetings or training on behalf of the County outside the employee's regular schedule shall be paid at the appropriate overtime rate or may request compensatory time according to section 4.13.
 Employees may request to flex their time in lieu of overtime according to section 4.6 Flex Time.
 When the mandated training or meeting is in another city, same day travel time outside of the employee's regular commute time, shall be compensated as hours worked for both a passenger in a vehicle and the vehicle driver.
-When mandated meetings or training involves overnight travel the travel time for the driver shall be compensated as hours worked.
-A passenger in a vehicle attending overnight meetings or training shall not be compensated for travel time outside of their scheduled work day.
+When mandated meetings or training involves overnight travel the travel time for the driver and or legally non-exempt passenger shall be compensated as hours worked.
+An employee who is categorized as overtime exempt under the law and who is a passenger in a vehicle attending overnight meetings or training shall not be compensated for travel time outside of their scheduled work day.
 Overtime shall not be approved for non-mandatory meetings or training.